GLIDE-LLC/docs/glide-accessibility-framework/README.md

 - Nest elements according to their specifications

-- Do not add duplicate attributes to elements / tags
+- Do not add duplicate attributes to elements

-- Use unique IDs for elements / tags
+- Use unique IDs for elements

 - Pass W3C HTML validation test